zzz0906/LeetCode/2021_Oct/Readme.md

 typical DP. f[i,j] means the maximum common subsequence before i and j.
 Thus, DP[i][j] will come from DP[i-1][j-1] + 1 or DP[i][j-1], DP[i-1][j] 's maximum

 AC!

+## 201. Bitwise AND of Numbers Range

+I have submitted this problem before, just remember if the length diff is bigger than 1, which means that the beginning of the bit form is 1&0 = 0; it must have corss a total diff form because it carry a number to the head.[100 - 1000]

+## 543. Diameter of Binary Tree

+we can dfs two path for a node.
+And store the length1 + length2 as a path.
+And compare the path to the answer.
+We only store the maximum answer which shall be diameter.

+yes, ac!